Saba (island): Religion

-The oldest church on record is the Christuskerk (Christ Church), an Anglican temple that was renovated in 1777 after being damaged by a hurricane in 1772 and whose exact date of construction is unknown.
-In the same year 1777, Pastor Kirkpatrick also requested permission from the Dutch commander Johannes de Graaff to officially establish the Anglican Church in Saba before that some locals used the Reformed Church of the Netherlands to celebrate their baptisms.
+The oldest church on record is the Christuskerk (Christ Church), of the Anglican denomination, which was renovated in 1777 after being damaged by a hurricane, and whose exact date of construction is unknown.
+In the same year, Pastor Kirkpatrick also requested permission from the Dutch commander Johannes de Graaff to officially establish the Anglican Church in Saba before that some locals used the Reformed Church of the Netherlands to celebrate their baptisms.

 Although the Roman Catholic Church is currently very active on Saba, it did not establish itself on the island until quite late.
 One of the earliest contacts includes the visit of Père Labat in 1701.

 The island was also visited by the Prefect Apostolic of the Catholic Church for the Dutch Colonies in the Caribbean in 1836 Monsignor Martinus Niewindt, according to his report there was no Catholic priest to attend the island at that time.
 He returned in May of the same year with the Venezuelan priest Manuel Romero who had settled in Curaçao 1 year earlier for political reasons.
-Communication was difficult at first because neither of the two priests spoke English, Romero spoke only Spanish and Monsignor spoke only French and Dutch.
-In June 1836, the first Catholic mass on the island was officially celebrated in Saba.
-And 5 children were presented for baptism.
+Communication was difficult at first because neither of the two priests spoke English, Romero spoke only Spanish and Niewindt spoke only French and Dutch.
+In June 1836, the first Catholic mass on the island was officially celebrated in Saba, and five children were presented for baptism.

 The oldest Catholic Church on record and still functioning today is St. Paul's Conversion Church in Windward, which dates back to 1860.

-Missionary activity, the arrival of immigrants from other parts of the Netherlands and other territories in the Caribbean and Europe made the Catholic Church the most important to the present day,110 representing almost half of the believers.
+Missionary activity, the arrival of immigrants from other parts of the Netherlands and other territories in the Caribbean and Europe made the Catholic Church the most popular denomination in the present day, as it represents nearly half of the population.

+On June 22, 1952, the first Jehovah's Witnesses landed on the island from the 60 ft schooner Sibia and spent several days preaching.
+In 1954, the island was visited a second time by missionaries, who arrived on the Light.
+In 1966, the first publisher was registered on Saba Island, soon joined by a family of believers from Canada.
+On September 28, 2003, the Kingdom Hall in Windwardside was renovated by believers from Florida.
+By 2025, there were 32 Witnesses, counting baptized and sympathizing members, representing 1.52 percent of the local population.

-Education and health
+Health and healthcare

-Saba is home to the Saba University School of Medicine, which was established by American expatriates in coordination with the government of the Netherlands.
-The school adds over 400 residents when classes are in session, and it is the prime educational attraction.
-A.M.
+The A.M.
 Edwards Medical Center is the major provider of healthcare for local residents.

-Same-sex marriage
+The center was built in 1980 and renovated in 2019.
+Home healthcare is available for Sabans who require medical care in their own home.
+Saba also has an assisted living facility located in the H.C.
+Every building.
+There is also a basic pharmacy.

+Saba has a hyperbaric chamber located at Fort Bay Harbor, as scuba diving is a popular tourist activity on Saba.